Chinese Chives, Pork, and Shrimp Dumplings and Pot Stickers (韭菜猪肉鲜虾三鲜饺子和锅贴）

 These days when I cook dumplings, I always cook two versions, the pot sticker version and the boiled version.
 Why is it called a “pot sticker?”
 Pot sticker was the literal translation from the Chinese “锅贴” to describe these dumplings’ characteristic of sticking to the pot after cooking.
 Thanks to this feature, pot stickers have a crispy golden browned bottom and a soft and juicy filing.
 It’s been a constant debate among my family and friends over which version is better.
 My husband is a firm pot sticker lover; my dad likes the boiled ones better.
 I’ve been changing my position from time to time.
 In my opinion, each version has its uniqueness and you can’t go wrong with either one.

 A word on the dumpling wrapper/skin.
 Although I do like homemade wrappers better (they are easier to fold, have a more chewy texture, and take less time to cook), for practical reasons, I actually recommend buying dumpling wrappers from your local Asian grocery store.
 Making the dough and rolling out the wrappers takes a lot of practice to be time efficient.
 Unless you make dumplings regularly and are accustomed to make wrappers quickly, it’s a little hard to justify given that the store-bought wrappers can result in equally delicious dumplings and pot stickers.
 For today’s recipe, I skipped the homemade wrappers since I still have many boxes waiting to be unpacked.
-However, I will include a homemade wrapper recipe in another dumpling post in the near future.
+If you’d like to try homemade dumpling wrappers, you can find my recipe for it here.

 Preparation Time: 1.5 hours